pombredanne/debian-package-status/README.md

 It pulls package information from /var/lib/dpkg/status and serves up a website where the package information can be browsed.

-It contains no external dependencies and only relies on native Python 3.6 modules.
+It contains no external dependencies and only relies on the Python 3.6 Standard Library.

 An example is currently hosted on Heroku: https://warm-earth-66720.herokuapp.com/